 2. Mirrors and Light Colours

-3. Go Vertical with Storage
+3. Vertical Storage

 Charming Kitchen Wall Decor Ideas

-1. Display Your Utensils and Pots
+1. Display Utensils and Pots

 2. Art and Prints